 - A. FINANCE COMMITTEE.
 The Finance Committee, the City Manager, and the Finance Director shall be designated as the Finance Committee.
-The committee will meet at least quarterly.
-The committee will report to the City Council on the next Regular City Council meeting.
-The function of the committee will be: - 1) Fiscal policy review - 2) Auditor selection recommendation - 3) Investment and Debt policy review and guidance - 4) Long-range planning - B. ANNUAL REVIEW.
+The committee will meet at least quarterly.four times a year.
+The committee will report to the City Council on the nextat a Regular City Council meeting.
+The function of the committee will be:

+- 1) Fiscal policy review

+- 2) Auditor selection recommendation

+- 3) Investment and Debt policy review and guidance

+- 4) Long-range planning

+- 5) Financial Report review

+- B. ANNUAL REVIEW.
 Based upon the results and recommendations of the Finance Committee review, the Council will annually approve the fiscal policies. - C. IMPLEMENTATION, COMPLIANCE, ACCOUNTABILITY AND REVIEW.
-The Finance Director will be responsible for implementing these policies and will, to the best of his or her knowledge, make the City Manager, Finance Committee and the City

-Council aware of any variances in practice from these policies or any other deviation from prudent financial practices in accordance with GAAP, the city charter, state laws and/or ethics of the profession.
+The Finance Director will be responsible for implementing these policies and will, to the best of his or her knowledge, make the City Manager, Finance Committee and the City Council aware of any variances in practice from these policies or any other deviation from prudent financial practices in accordance with GAAP, the city charterCity Charter, state laws and/or ethics of the profession.

-III.
-ACCOUNTING, AUDITING, AND FINANCIAL REPORTING
+III.- ACCOUNTING, AUDITING, AND FINANCIAL REPORTING